kaimast/snarkVM/README.md

 The SnarkVM repository has extensive test coverage.

-The following command will run *all* SnarkVM tests.
+The following command will run *all* SnarkVM tests, except for WASM-specific ones.
+```
+cargo test --workspace --features=test --exclude=snarkvm-wasm
+```

 Note, that you need to enable the `test` feature when running the tests.
 This feature disables some checks that are used in production.
-```
-cargo test --workspace --features=test
-```

 ## 4. Contributors